Eco-Latch Systems, LLC’s Box Latch™ Products Narrative

 The latches are used in multiple settings.

-A) In the past, Belimo’s solution for transporting metal parts from suppliers to their production lines has been via wooden crates.
-Figures 1 & 2.
-These wooden crates hold parts well, but have many disadvantages.
+A) Past vs. Present.
+In the past, Belimo’s solution for transporting metal parts from suppliers to their production lines has been via wooden crates.
+(Figures 1 & 2) These wooden crates hold parts well, but have many disadvantages.
 They are 1) heavy, 2) easily damaged, 3) expensive, 4) difficult to move, 5) space inefficient and 6) do not mesh with Belimo’s lean manufacturing While investigating creative solutions, Michael and his team felt that using an existing, reusable corrugated box was the best option.
 What was missing was a method to easily open, close and secure the boxes.
-Box Latch™ to the rescue.
-The result for Belimo was the elimination of an estimated $15,000 expense to purchase a new set of wooden cartons.
+Thus, Box Latch™ to the rescue.
+The result for Belimo was the elimination of an estimated $15,000 expense to purchase a new set of wooden crates.

 B) What end-user products does Belimo assemble?